 To load the data in this local dataset, follow these steps.

 Click on the button in the main toolbar to go to the Data Explorer.
+Select the Data Sources tab if it is not the active tab.

 From the Data Sources tab, select the Satellite -> Imagery chooser.

-Select <LOCAL-DATA> for Server, select MTSAT for Dataset, click Connect.
+Build the server query using the drop down fields in the imagery chooser:

+Server selection: Use the dropdown menu and scrollbar to select <LOCAL-DATA>.

+Dataset selection: MTSAT

+Click Connect.

+Select the data to retrieve from the server:

+Image Type : Choose MTSAT satellite data.

-Choose the MTSAT satellite data Image Type and select an absolute time of 04:30 UTC.
+Click the absolute tab: Select an absolute time of 04:30 UTC.

+Click Add Source.
+This both loads the data into the Field Selector and brings the Field Selector tab forward.
-Click Add Source to show the Field Selector.

-Select 0.73 um VIS Cloud and Surface Features -> Brightness.
+Click on the dropdown arrow to the left of 0.73 um VIS Cloud and Surface Features.

+Select Brightness

 Click Create Display.
-The 04:30 UTC 0.73 μm image is displayed in the Main Display window.
+The 04:30 UTC 0.73 μm image displays in the Main Display window.

 To load real-time data, follow these steps.
-If you have already loaded the data in step one and two, proceed to step 4.
+Data has already been loaded in steps 1 and 2, proceed to step 4.

 Click on the button in the Main Toolbar to go to the Data Explorer.
+Select the Data Sources tab if it is not active.

 Select the Satellite -> Imagery chooser from the Data Sources tab.

-If you’re using the default servers in McIDAS-V, you can connect to the adde.ucar.edu Server with the RTIMAGES Dataset.
+To access and query the default servers in McIDAS-V, select the following options in the chooser

+Server: use the dropdown list and scrollbar to select adde.ucar.edu

+Dataset: use the dropdown list and scrollbar to select RTIMAGES.

+Click Connect.

+Image Type : Choose GE-VIS - GOES-East 0.65 µm Visible

+Click the absolute tab

-Choose the GE-VIS - GOES-East 0.65 µm Visible Image Type and select an absolute time of 17:45 UTC from the previous day.
-(This step may be slow, because when choosing absolute times, McIDAS-V needs to query the ADDE server for all available times.)
+Select an absolute time of 17:45 UTC from the previous day.
+(This step may be slow.
+When choosing absolute times, McIDAS-V queries the ADDE server for a list of all available times.)

+Click Add Source.
+This both loads the data into the Field Selector and brings the Field Selector tab forward.
-Click Add Source to show the Field Selector.

-Select 0.65 um VIS Cloud and Surface Features -> Brightness.
+Click on the dropdown arrow to the left of 0.65 um VIS Cloud and Surface Features

+Select Brightness.

 Click Create Display.
-The 17:45 UTC 0.65 μm image is displayed in the Map Display window.
+The 17:45 UTC 0.65 μm image displays in the Map Display window.

-Use the zooming and panning controls in the left toolbar to inspect the image.
+Locate the zoom and pan controls in the left toolbar.
+Use the controls to inspect the image.

-Reset the display projection by clicking on the icon below the zooming buttons on the left toolbar.
+Reset the display projection by clicking on the icon below the zoom buttons on the left toolbar.

 Turn off the Auto-set Projection option under the Projections menu of the Main Display.
-When this option is checked, the projection will automatically change to the native projection of the new layer.
-When this option is unchecked, all new layers will be reprojected into the current projection.
+When this option is checked, the projection automatically changes to the native projection of the new layer.
+When this option is unchecked, all new layers are reprojected into the current projection.

-Edit the maps in the display by using the options in the Layer Controls.
+Using Layer Controls: Edit the maps display.

-Click on Default Background Maps in the Legend to go to the Layer Controls.
-The map controls will have two tabs.
-The first Maps tab lists the available maps, and the second Lat/Lon tab allows the user to control latitude and longitude lines and labels.
+Click on Default Background Maps in the Legend to access the Layer Controls.
+The map controls has two tabs:

+The Maps tab lists the available maps and provides controls to change the map visibility, line width, style and color

+The Lat/Lon tab provides latitude/longitude lines and label controls.

-At the bottom of both tabs, there is a Position slider that allows you to control the vertical positioning of the maps in the Main Display.
+At the bottom of both tabs, there is a Position slider that controls the vertical position of the maps in the Main Display.

-In the Maps tab, you can remove a map, change its visibility, line width, style and color.
-Use these options to create your own map display.
+Select the Maps tab: Use the available options to customize line style, width, color and visibility in the current map display.

-If you choose, also add latitude and longitude lines and labels in the Lat/Lon tab.
+(Optional) Select the Lat/Lon tab: add latitude and longitude lines and labels.

-To save a map configuration as the default, in the Layer Controls select File -> Default Maps -> Save as the Default Map Set.
-The next time you open a new tab, window, or start McIDAS-V, the defaults will reflect what you selected.
+To save a default map configuration: Use the map Layer Controls select File -> Default Maps -> Save as the Default Map Set.
+The defaults will take affect the next time a new tab, window is created or when McIDAS-V is restarted.